sbabcoc/Selenium-Foundation/docs/PageComponents.md

 When interacting with shadow DOM components in plain-vanilla **Selenium WebDriver**, it's easy to get disoriented.
 You need to find the element that the shadow DOM is attached to, then acquire the search context from the `shadowRoot` property of that element.
 Without some sort of logical encasulation, it's easy to forget that this boundary exists and trip over it.

 With **Selenium Foundation**, it's easy to create this encapsulation.
-Just model your shadow DOM component as a subclass of <span style="color:blue">ShadowRoot</span>, and the framework takes care of the details for you.
-Your model interacts with this component in exactly the same way it does with every other type of component, and all of the implementation within your <span style="color:blue">ShadowRoot</span> component uses the same functions and features available elsewhere.
+Just model your shadow DOM component as a subclass of **`ShadowRoot`**, and the framework takes care of the details for you.
+Your model interacts with this component in exactly the same way it does with every other type of component, and all of the implementation within your **`ShadowRoot`** component uses the same functions and features available elsewhere.

 > #### A Note about finding elements within shadow DOM components
 > One key difference between shadow DOM components and more familiar search contexts